 Students interested in participating in an internship or talking with an alumni mentor should meet with Christina Matta, the department’s undergraduate career advisor, to discuss their interests and possible career goals.

-Professors Boswell, Cheng, Cronon, Desan, Enke, Hansen, Hirsch, Hsia, Kantrowitz, Keller, Kleijwegt, Kodesh, Lederer, McCoy, McDonald, Michels, Mitman, Neville, Nyhart, Plummer, Ratner-Rosenhagen, Reese, Roberts, Shoemaker, Sweet, Thal, Wandel, Young
+Professors Boswell, Cheng, Desan, Enke, Hansen, Hirsch, Houck, Hsia, Kantrowitz, Keller, Kleijwegt, Kodesh, Lederer, McCoy, McDonald, Michels, Mitman, Neville, Nyhart, Plummer, Ratner-Rosenhagen, Reese, Roberts, Shoemaker, Sweet, Thal, Wandel, Young

-Associate Professors Bitzan, Callaci, Chamedes, Ciancia, Dennis, Gómez, Hall, Haynes, Hennessy, Houck, Iber, Ipsen, Kim, Kinzley, Lapina, Murthy, Taylor, Ussishkin
+Associate Professors Callaci, Chamedes, Ciancia, Dennis, Gómez, Hall, Haynes, Hennessy, Iber, Ipsen, Kim (Charles), Kinzley, Lapina, Murthy, Nelson, Taylor, Ussishkin

-Assistant Professors Banerjee, Bitzan, Bloch, Brown, Glotzer, Kennedy, Nelson, Ramírez, Rock-Singer, Stolz, Suarez, Whiting, Williford
+Assistant Professors Banerjee, Bitzan, Bloch, Brown, Glotzer, Kennedy, Kim (Monica), Ramírez, Rock-Singer, Stolz, Suarez, Useche, Villeneuve, Whiting, Williford

 HISTORY: THE WISCONSIN EXPERIENCE